dautermann/NumberedLines/README.md

 >I’d like to have you complete the following coding exercise: [NumberedLinesCodingExercise.md](NumberedLinesCodingExercise.md)

->Here is the text file that should be included in the app’s bundle and loaded into the text view:
+>Here is the text file that should be included in the app’s bundle and loaded into the text view: [TextViewContent.txt](NumberedLines/TextViewContent.txt)

->And here is a video showing an example of the user interactions we’re looking for: [NumberedLinesVideo.mov](NumberedLinesVideo.mov)
+>And here is a video showing an example of the user interactions we’re looking for: [NumberedLinesVideo.mov](https://mail.deathstar.org/~myke/images/NumberedLinesVideo.mov)

 >I like this challenge because there are many ways to achieve this.
 Pick the one that looks the best while staying performant.